IgG4-related disease: neurologic manifestations

 • Diagnosis of sleep disorder after traumatic brain injury includes comprehensive history, polysomnography, actigraphy, and multiple sleep latency test.

-• Treatment is disorder specific and may include the use of medications, continuous positive airway pressure, and behavioral modifications.
+• Treatment is disorder specific and may include the use of medications, continuous positive airway pressure, light therapy, and behavioral modifications.

 Traumatic brain injury is a significant cause of disability and death in the United States and worldwide.
-It is most frequently classified as mild, moderate, or severe using the Glasgow Coma Scale (mild = 13 to 15; moderate = 9 to 12; severe = less than or equal to 8 out of 15) (60).
-Although there is paucity of literature on relationship between head trauma and sleep disturbances, there has been emerging evidence recognizing the association between sleep disturbances in brain injury and poor cognitive, behavioral, and psychiatric outcomes (42).
-Sleep disturbances after traumatic brain injury are thought to occur in 30% to 70% of patients and often impair the resumption of the individual’s normal activities (33).
+It is most frequently classified as mild, moderate, or severe using the Glasgow Coma Scale (mild = 13 to 15; moderate = 9 to 12; severe = less than or equal to 8 out of 15) (64).
+Although there is paucity of literature on relationship between head trauma and sleep disturbances, there has been emerging evidence recognizing the association between sleep disturbances in brain injury and poor cognitive, behavioral, and psychiatric outcomes (44).
+Sleep disturbances after traumatic brain injury are thought to occur in 30% to 70% of patients and often impair the resumption of the individuals normal activities (35).

 Hypersomnia developing after a head injury can be very disabling for the patient, with significant impact on quality of life.
-Although it can improve with time to some extent, persists in many cases (14; 58).
-Features of both hypersomnia and narcolepsy with or without cataplexy can emerge in posttraumatic patients (55).
+Although it can improve with time to some extent, persists in many cases (16; 62).
+Features of both hypersomnia and narcolepsy with or without cataplexy can emerge in posttraumatic patients (59).
 In cases where posttraumatic hypersomnia is present for at least three months (without any other cause such as another sleep or psychiatric disorder and/or medication), multiple sleep latency testing (MSLT) can demonstrate a mean sleep latency of eight minutes or less.
-The International Classification of Sleep Disorders, third edition (ICSD-3), published by the American Academy of Sleep Medicine classifies this as “hypersomnia due to a medical disorder” (01).
-If hypersomnia after a head injury occurs in association with two or more sleep-onset REM periods during MSLT testing, the diagnosis is “narcolepsy type 1 or 2 due to a medical condition.”
+The International Classification of Sleep Disorders, third edition (ICSD-3), published by the American Academy of Sleep Medicine classifies this as hypersomnia due to a medical disorder (01).
+If hypersomnia after a head injury occurs in association with two or more sleep-onset REM periods during MSLT testing, the diagnosis is narcolepsy type 1 or 2 due to a medical condition.
 Head trauma has also been reported to precipitate cases of Kleine-Levin syndrome, which is a rare disorder consisting of periodic recurrent hypersomnia with cognitive or behavioral disturbances, hypersexuality, and/or compulsive eating during an occurrence with complete resolution in between episodes (02).

 There are few longitudinal studies of patients with posttraumatic sleep disorders.
-The general clinical impression is that once stabilized, sleep disturbance related to organic brain damage shows little further change, other than a response to treatment.
+The general clinical impression is that once stabilized, sleep disturbance related to organic brain damage shows little further change, other than a response to treatment (TBI).
 A prospective cohort study examined sleepiness in 514 traumatic brain injury patients one month after the injury, and then at one year.
 At one month, 55% endorsed at least one item on a four-item sleepiness questionnaire.
-At one year, only 27% endorsed one or more of the sleepiness items (57).
-Another prospective study of 51 patients with traumatic brain injury showed that at three years post-injury, 67% of the patients continued to complain of sleep-wake disturbances, especially fatigue and hypersomnia (25).
-Disturbed nocturnal sleep may be a marker of more severe injury in patients with closed head injury (30).
-Improved sleep efficiency is correlated with resolution of posttraumatic amnesia (31).
+At one year, only 27% endorsed one or more of the sleepiness items (61).
+Another prospective study of 51 patients with traumatic brain injury showed that at three years post-injury, 67% of the patients continued to complain of sleep-wake disturbances, especially fatigue and hypersomnia (27).
+Disturbed nocturnal sleep may be a marker of more severe injury in patients with closed head injury (32).
+Improved sleep efficiency is correlated with resolution of posttraumatic amnesia (33).
+One study also indicated that sustaining a traumatic brain injury in childhood can also increase risk of sleep wake disorders in young adulthood, especially after moderate traumatic brain injury (07).
+The same investigators also demonstrated that in moderate traumatic brain injury survivors, poor subjective sleep was associated with poor sleep, fatigue, and poor perception of general health (08).

 Case 1.
 BJ was a 55-year-old man who had experienced sleepiness since a motor vehicle accident five years prior to presentation.
 An electroencephalogram one year after his accident showed evidence of moderate diffuse cerebral dysfunction.
 Since the injury, he had experienced a number of neuropsychiatric symptoms, including depression, sleepiness, mood lability, headaches, memory impairment, executive dysfunction, and impulsivity.
 A polysomnogram performed three years prior to presentation showed mild obstructive sleep apnea with an apnea-hypopnea index of 14.
 Treatment for obstructive sleep apnea was not initiated due to lack of follow-up at the sleep clinic.
 His neuropsychiatrist initiated modafinil due to sleepiness.
 His medications included valproic acid, escitalopram, fentanyl, galantamine, and modafinil 100 mg per day.
 He was later referred to the sleep clinic for reevaluation.